ringo/ringojs.org/site/tutorial/index.md

 About
 ---------

 This tutorial does not attempt to be comprehensive and cover every single feature available in Ringo.
 Instead, it walks you through the creation of a simple wiki and touches on the most important concepts and modules.
+Nonetheless the later parts of this tutorial are certainly more advanced then the first few.

 I assume you already have Ringo installed.
 See [Getting Started] if you need help with that.